-Overall, the LTTng kernel tracer presented in this paper presents a wide kernel code instrumentation coverage, which includes tricky non-maskable interrupts, traps and exception handlers, as well as the scheduler code.
+Overall, the LTTng kernel tracer presented in this paper has a wide kernel code instrumentation coverage, which includes tricky non-maskable interrupts, traps and exception handlers, as well as the scheduler code.
 It has a per-event performance overhead 6.42 times lower than the existing DTrace tracer.
 The performance improvements are mostly derived from the following atomic primitive characteristics: local atomic operations, when used on local per-CPU variables, are cheaper than disabling interrupts on many architectures.

 The atomic buffering mechanism presented in this paper is very useful for tracing.
-The good reentrancy and performance characteristics it demonstrates could be useful to other parts of the kernel, especially drivers.
+The good reentrancy and performance characteristics demonstrated could be useful to other parts of the kernel, especially drivers.
 Using this scheme could accelerate buffer synchronization significantly and diminish interrupt latency.

-A port of LTTng has already been done to the Xen hypervisor and as a user-space library as proofs of concept to permit studying merged traces taken from the hypervisor, the various kernels running in virtual machines, and user-space applications and libraries.
-Future work includes polishing these ports and integrating them to Xen.
-Work on modeling and formal verification by model-checking is currently ongoing.
+A port of LTTng has already been done to the Xen hypervisor and as a user-space library to study merged traces taken from the hypervisor, the various kernels running in virtual machines, and user-space applications and libraries.

-ACKNOWLEDGMENTS
+7. ACKNOWLEDGMENTS

-The authors would like to thank the Linux Trace Toolkit, Linux and SystemTAP communities for their feedback, as well as NSERC, Google, IBM Research, Autodesk and Ericsson for funding parts of this work.
+We would like to thank the Linux Trace Toolkit, Linux and SystemTAP communities for their feedback, as well as NSERC, Google, IBM Research, Autodesk and Ericsson for funding parts of this work.
 We are indebted to Etienne Bergeron and Robert Wisniewski for reviewing this paper.